jeff3dx/react-query-params/README.md

 - Semantically similar to setState()
 - Get/set arrays and objects
-- Default values and clean URL's
+- Clean URL's with default values
 - Opt in to browser history
 - Can read next query params from componentWillReceiveProps()